septentrio-gnss/septentrio_gnss_driver/README.md

   + Once the colcon build or binary installation is finished, adapt the `config/rover.yaml` file according to your needs or assemble a new one.
 Launch as composition with `ros2 launch septentrio_gnss_driver rover.launch.py` to use `rover.yaml` or add  `file_name:=xxx.yaml` to use a custom config.
 Alternatively launch as node with `ros2 launch septentrio_gnss_driver rover_node.launch.py` to use `rover_node.yaml` or add  `file_name:=xxx.yaml` to use a custom config.
 Specify the communication parameters, the ROS messages to be published, the frequency at which the latter should happen etc.
   + Besides the aforementioned config file `rover.yaml` containing all parameters, specialized launch files for GNSS `config/gnss.yaml` and INS `config/ins.yaml` respectively contain only the relevant parameters in each case.
   + The driver was developed and tested with firmware versions >= 4.10.0 for GNSS and >= 1.3.2 for INS.
 Receivers with older firmware versions are supported but some features may not be available.
 Known limitations are:
     * GNSS with firmware < 4.10.0 does not support IP over USB.
+    * GNSS with firmware < 4.12.1 does not support OSNMA.
     * INS with firmware < 1.3.2 does not support NTP.
+    * INS with firmware < 1.4 does not support OSNMA.
     * INS with firmware 1.2.0 does not support velocity aiding.
     * INS with firmware 1.2.0 does not support setting of initial heading.
   + If `use_ros_axis_orientation` to `true` axis orientations are converted by the driver between NED (Septentrio: yaw = 0 is north, positive clockwise) and ENU (ROS: yaw = 0 is east, positive counterclockwise).
 There is no conversion when setting this parameter to `false` and the angles will be consistent with the web GUI in this case.